Looshmee/AAPL-Stock-Analysis-2023/README.md

 The `Dashboard.pbix` file is the Power BI report that visualizes the data.
 The dashboard includes:

 - A line chart showing the trend of Apple's closing prices over 2023.
-- A bar chart illustrating the volume traded over the same period.
+- An area chart illustrating the volume traded over the same period.
 - Cards displaying the highest and lowest closing prices with their respective dates.
 - A date slicer for interactive filtering.